 Programs at Keele Campus are offered in English, while programs at our Glendon Campus are offered in a bilingual environment (English and French).
-To gain admission, you must demonstrate language proficiency in your program's language of instruction.
-These are general guidelines only.
-Meeting minimum requirements does not guarantee admission.
-York University reserves the right to require a successfully completed language proficiency test.
+To gain admission, you must demonstrate language proficiency in your program's language of instruction by presenting a minimum proficiency score on an accepted language test.

 Test of English as a Foreign Language